HydraDragonAntivirus/HijackHaiku/README.md

 # HijackHaiku
- Detect anormalies and create system report for Haiku
+- Detect anormalies and create system report for Haiku.